kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 can think of.
 Instead, we want to design an API that addresses 90-95% use cases while keeping the mental model easy to understand and use.
-The focus of this KEP is on cluster scoped controls for east-west traffic within a cluster.
+The focus of this KEP is on cluster scoped controls for east-west traffic within a cluster, meaning that an AdminNetworkPolicyPeer is _always_ defined as a set of in cluster objects.
 Cluster scoped controls for north-south traffic may be addressed via future versions of the api resources introduced in this or other future KEPs.
 For the time being, the AdminNetworkPolicy resource introduced by this KEP will never affect north-south traffic, and thus also don't override or bypass NetworkPolicies